mortezakowkabi/jcb-persian-documentation/032-JCB-manual-custom-code-implementation.md

 **[00:12:47](https://www.youtube.com/watch?v=KiAtJawZ3oo&t=00h12m47s)**

 1. Open the **Custom Code** section in JCB.
-2. Create a new custom script and select **“JCB Manual”** as the method.
+2. Create a new custom script and select **"JCB Manual"** as the method.
 3. Copy the provided **placeholder**, for example:

    ```